Lameguy64/mkpsxiso/README.md

 **Version 1.27**
 * Fixed stringop overflow bug when temporarily clearing sector address bytes.
 * Path is now stripped for the .bin file specification of cue sheets.
+* Added tinyxml2 as a submodule, so manual installation is no longer needed and built binaries will always be statically linked.

 **Version 1.25 (12/30/2020)**
 * Replaced xa and str modes with "mixed" mode (see example.xml for details). xa and str modes are now just aliases to the new "mixed" mode, for backwards compatibility.